-6. We inquired about the Municipal Compliance Questionnaire and were informed by the City Clerk that the questionnaire had not been completed and submitted to the proper state agency.
-However, we found that the City had complied with the budget provisions.
-Our review of the financial statements noted that the General and Utility Funds had budget overruns for the fiscal year ending September 30, 2017.
+6. We inquired about the Municipal Compliance Questionnaire and were informed by the City Clerk that the questionnaire had been completed and submitted to the proper state agency.
+We also found that the City had complied with the budget provisions.
+Our review of the financial statements noted that the General and Utility Funds had budget overruns for the fiscal year ending September 30, 2018.